nikita-loik/one-datum-two-data/_posts/2019-09-01-mrna-display-introduction.md

 Recent improvement of sequencing techniques allowed to take detailed 'snapshots' of mRNA-display at every cycle.
 Understandably, new types of data require new methods of analysis.
 Hear I provide a novel method of [analysis of mRNA-display results][mrna-display], based on basic graph theory and implemented in [python][python] using [NetworkX][networkx] library.

-For experimental data I rely on [mRNA display][mrna-display-data], against biotin-tagged human recombinant PHD2, I performed according to the previously published [protocol][hayashi-ref] with minor modifications.
+For experimental data I rely on a successful [mRNA display][mrna-display-data], against biotin-tagged human recombinant PHD2, I performed according to the previously published [protocol][hayashi-ref] with minor modifications.
 Regrettably so, the results of this research are yet to see the light.

 # Background
 ## Bio-Chemistry of mRNA Display